7 Food trucks in Kolkata

 Phone Number: 7036111213

-Food trucks are in common from the 18th century.
-This is the best way for those who want to enjoy street food authentic to the local cuisine in a hygienic way.
+Food trucks have been common since the 18th century.
+This is the best way for those who want to enjoy street food authentic to the local cuisine hygienically.
 Communicate with the locals or use any apps like Zomato to find some interesting food trucks near you.

 Food trucks in Hyderabad